 2009 The year was very disappointing in terms of the RA-Aus primary goal — safe flying.
 It started very well; there were no fatal accidents in the first seven months and it looked like the RA-Aus human factors training programs were starting to produce the required results.

-Then there were five fatal accidents between August and December.
-Three of the accidents involved trikes, one of which was an unregistered aircraft.
+Then there were four fatal accidents between August and December.
+Two of the accidents involved trikes, one of which was an unregistered aircraft.
 A passenger also died in one of the trike accidents.
-In addition, there was a sixth accident where an RA-Aus three-axis Pilot Certificate holder died in a trike registered with HGFA.
+In addition, there was a fifth accident where an RA-Aus three-axis Pilot Certificate holder died in a trike registered with HGFA.

 So, a year that started with a lot of promise — following the gains made in 2008 — ended very badly.
 In effect, maintaining the historical average annual number of 4.5 fatal accidents.